wp-plugins/wp-spamshield/readme.txt

 **You're done!
 Sit back and see what it feels like to live without comment spam, trackback spam, and registration spam!**

+**NOTE: If you're using a caching plugin, you will need to clear the plugin's cache after you install WP-SpamShield.**

 = Displaying Stats on Your Blog =
 Want to show off your spam stats on your blog and tell others about WP-SpamShield?
 Simply add the following code to your WordPress theme where you'd like the stats displayed: `<?php if ( function_exists(spamshield_counter) ) { spamshield_counter(1); } ?>` where '1' is the style.
 Replace the '1' with a number from 1-9 corresponding to one of the background styles you'd like to use.
 (See plugin homepage for more info.)